Date: January 5 - March 10, 2026

 I packed out the top beam to be flush with the jam:

-And used the planer to shave hemlock planks for the thin covering of the ICF.
+and used the planer to shave hemlock planks for the thin covering of the ICF.
 And discovered that my locust slat at the bottom was too short so need to make another one of those.
 Having stuff screwed on certainly helps with rework.

 As the woodshop-in-the-barn photo included in the siding post documented, I repeated the planing of Hemlock 2x6's to box in the posts which took multiple hours.
 To shorten the effort I cut the 16' boards down to have a couple of extra inches so I wasn't planing a lot of material that I would cut off later.
 Unfortunately it wasn't until brought the planed board back up from the barn that I realized I had I mistook the measurement I'd written in the phone's Notes app which was 6 inches shorter than the length I needed!
 So even though I'd left on some extra, I was still 3 inches short!
 Damn!
 And there were no more hemlock 2x6's on hand.
 No such thing as a board stretcher.
 I was really kicking myself.